 Today we will talk through the details to consider before refinancing or consolidating any AES student loan.
 We will explain how and why borrowers might consolidate or refinance their loans.

 Is it Consolidation or Refinancing?

-All too often, the terms consolidation and refinancing are used interchangeably.
+Consolidation and refinancing are terms often used interchangeably.
 However, they are not the same thing.
-Before getting into the strategy and steps for enrollment, it is important to first define the differences.
+Before getting into the strategy and steps for enrollment, it is essential to first define the differences.

 Federal Student Loan Consolidation – When done properly, federal student loan consolidation can help borrowers become eligible for better repayment plans and student loan forgiveness.
-If mistakes are made, loans can potentially lose eligibility for these programs.
+When mistakes happen, loans can potentially lose eligibility for these programs.
 Federal consolidation does not lower interest rates.

-The reason these two terms are so often confused is that the process for both is relatively similar.
+Refinancing and consolidation both have a very similar process.
 In both a refinance and a consolidation, old loans are paid off in full and replaced by newer, larger loans.
-Borrowers chose to refinance or consolidate in order to save money on repayment, though the way they save is considerably different.
+Borrowers choose to refinance or consolidate to save money on repayment, though the way they save is considerably different.

 Refinancing AES Student Loans

 Refinancing AES student loans is the best way to get a lower interest rate on AES loans.